LandSandBoat/lsb-wiki/Post-Install-Guide.md

 Replace <code>IP</code> with the desired IP.
 To access the game only on the same machine, this should be <code>127.0.0.1</code>.
 If you're accessing the server from another machine on the network, it should be the local IP address of the host, e.g. <code>192.168.0.11</code>.
 If you want to access it over the internet, it needs to be your public IP which can be gathered from various websites such as https://www.whatismyip.com/.

 ;Note
 :<code>zone_settings</code> is not a protected table, so this change can be overwritten during an update.
 It is recommended to save this query in a <code>.sql</code> file in <code>server/sql/backups/</code> then import it after an update.
-See [https://github.com/LandSandBoat/server/wiki/Database-Management#making-persistent-changes Database Management].
+See [Database-Management#making-persistent-changes Database Management].

 === Port Forwarding ===
 Make sure you have the following ports forwarded by your router and open in any firewall software if accessing the server over a network: